hortonworks/cloudbreak/README.md

 -Dserver.port=9091
 -Daltus.ums.host=localhost
 -Dvault.addr=localhost
--Dvault.root.token=<TOKEN_FROM_PROFILE_FILE>
+-Dvault.root.token=<VAULT_ROOT_TOKEN>
 ```

-The `-Dcb.client.secret=CB_SECRET_GENERATED_BY_CBD` value has to be replaced with the value of UAA_DEFAULT_SECRET from the cdb-local/Profile file.
+Replace `<UAA_DEFAULT_SECRET>` with the value of UAA_DEFAULT_SECRET from the cdb-local/Profile file.
+Replace `<VAULT_ROOT_TOKEN>` with the value of VAULT_ROOT_TOKEN from the cbd-local/Profile file.

-The database migration scripts run automatically by Cloudbreak by default, this migration can be turned off with the `-Dcb.schema.migration.auto=false` VM option.
+The database migration scripts are run automatically by Cloudbreak, but this migration can be turned off with the `-Dcb.schema.migration.auto=false` JVM option.

 ### Configure Before launch task

-In order to be able to determine the local Cloudbreak version automatically, a `Before launch` task has to be configured for the project in IntelliJ Idea.
+In order to be able to determine the local Cloudbreak version automatically, a `Before launch` task has to be configured for the project in IntelliJ IDEA.
 The required steps are the following:

 1. Open `Run/Debug Configurations` for the project
 2. Select your project's application